 What you are building

-An open-source video dubbing pipeline that takes a YouTube video in English and produces a dubbed version in Spanish (or another target language), using only local GPU resources — no paid APIs.
-The full pipeline:
+An open-source video dubbing pipeline that takes a YouTube video in English and produces a dubbed version in Spanish (or another target language), using only local GPU resources, no paid APIs.
+The full pipeline: Commercial dubbing services like ElevenLabs can take a video, transcribe it, translate it, clone the speaker’s voice, and return a dubbed video in the target language, watch their demo below:

 You are going to build the same thing from open-source components.
 No API keys to a proprietary service.
 No per-minute billing.
 The entire pipeline runs on your own GPU server.